andrewdodd/decoda/README.md

 ```
 remove_bad_items ./J1939DA.corrected.json ./J1939DA.cleaned.json --pretty
 ```
-1. Copy the final spec file to the default name used by Decoda (alternatively you can set the path to the file via `export J1939_SPEC_FILE`):
+1. Copy the final spec file to the default name used by Decoda (alternatively you can set the path to the file via the `J1939_SPEC_FILE` environment variable):
 ```
 cp J1939DA.cleaned.json decoda_spec.json
 ```